 A lot of woody plants you buy in the nursery are grafted onto rootstocks of a different variety or species from the one you bought, and nurseries never tell you this.
 For this reason, it’s a decent idea to assume suckers are a problem unless you know otherwise.
 If the sucker has leaves or flowers that look different from the main plant, you know you have a rootstock renegade.

 Depending on your plant and your needs, you’ll need to know how to deal with suckers in a variety of ways.
 Usually, you’ll want to cut them off just as you’d expect.
 Sometimes you’ll need to rip them out by hand!
 Sometimes, in cases like those covered below, you might want to leave them right where they are, or transplant them.

 There are exceptions to every rule.
 On the right plants in the right garden, suckers are an opportunity.

 - Forming a naturalized or wild-like area.
 There are a lot of plants that naturally clone themselves by suckering, sometimes to a massive degree over time.
-If your garden has the space and you like the wilder look that you get when you let suckering take its course, hey, go for it.
-It’s mostly advisable on plants that look good in wild masses.
+If your garden has space and you like the wilder look that you get when you let suckering take its course, hey, go for it.
+It’s most advisable on plants that look good in wild masses.
 It’s never a good idea with grafted plants.

 - Reproducing, or propagating, your plants.
 If your plant is not a grafted plant, you can dig up its suckers and replant them elsewhere.
 They are very likely to live and grow into new plants.
 You can also cut suckers to use as scions, as though from a stool bed.